 Many families, despite loving dogs, cannot own one due to one or more family members being allergic.
 These individuals will often turn to hypoallergenic breeds, like the Labradoodle, to fill the void in their homes while avoiding an allergic reaction.
 Is the hypoallergenicity of Labradoodles a marketing strategy or an irrefutable scientific fact?

 Labradoodles are not hypoallergenic.
 Three protein groups (lipocalins, kallikreins, and secretoglobins) cause dog allergies; lipocalin is the predominant dog-linked allergen.
 The level of lipocalins produced varies between Labradoodles making some Labradoodles more hypoallergenic than others.

-“Lifestyle” dogs, like the Labradoodle, are often put forward as hypoallergenic dogs based on anecdotal evidence, despite a lack of scientific proof.
-Prospective Labradoodle owners need to understand the complexities of dog-linked allergies in order to make an informed decision.
-Many allergic people are pleasantly surprised to find that they may not be allergic to all Labradoodles and can happily cohabitate with their dream dog!
+“Lifestyle” dogs, like the Labradoodle, are often considered hypoallergenic dogs based on anecdotal evidence, despite a lack of scientific proof.
+Prospective Labradoodle owners need to understand the complexities of dog-linked allergies to make an informed decision.
+Many allergic people are pleasantly surprised that they may not be allergic to all Labradoodles and can happily cohabitate with their dream dog!

 Why Are Some People Allergic To Dogs?

 A person’s immune system is a marvelously effective but highly complex system that protects people from diseases, trauma, and infections.
 An allergy is the product of a hypervigilant immune system overreacting to a harmless substance, like dog dander, pollen, and gluten.